Nadja CechGoogle Scholar Research Website

 Dr. Jia loves spending time with his family, who enjoy traveling and swimming.

-Josh Kellogg, Research Scientist, is a postdoctoral research fellow at MC2.
+Josh Kellogg, Research Scientist, is a NIH Postdoctoral Research Fellow at MCsquared.
+Josh is the first postdoctoral research scientist at UNC Greensboro ever to receive this type of NIH fellowship.
 His work centers on developing new metabolomics-based analytical approaches using both mass spectrometry and NMR methodologies.
 Dr. Kellogg has applied these innovative techniques to natural products screening and discovery as well as analysis of botanical dietary supplements.

 Josh enjoys many outdoor activities, hiking, biking, and kayaking, and he is an avid photographer in his spare time.